mousedownmike/caldart/README.md

 ### Infrastructue as Code

 As proposed, the system relies heavily on existing software and services maintained by third parties such as Microsoft and Amazon.
 This dramatically reduces the maintenance overhead, improves reliability, and is likely to reduce operating costs.
 However, managing the configuration of the various services can be complicated, error-prone, and difficult to track if done manually.
-This proposal calls for the use of Infrastructure as Code tools that can be used to manage these services in a well documented, repeatable fashion across providers.
+This proposal calls for the use of Infrastructure as Code tools that manage these services in a well documented, repeatable fashion across providers.

 The proposed Infrastructure as Code tool is: